 Once off duty many of the men visited the canteen near their barracks or went to the theater located in the main part of the base.
 The movies shown were newer but not the latest movies.
 A theater near their barracks was still being built, but when it was finished they only had to walk across the street.
 Since they were off Saturday afternoons on weekends, the men went to Tacoma or Olympia by bus that was provided by the Army and cost 25 cents.
 Tacoma was a little over 11 miles from the base and Olympia was a little over 22 miles from the base.
 Many of the men went to see the remains of the Narrows Bridge which had collapsed on November 7, 1940.
 On base, they played football, basketball, and softball.
 In the summer, they also went to Lake Patterson and swam.

-It was during this time Headquarters Company was formed and he was transferred to the company.
 At the end of February, the first detachment of men was sent to Ft.
 Knox, Kentucky, for training as radio operators for 13 weeks.
-On March 5, the soldiers were paid for the first time receiving pay for 18 days of service.
+On March 5th, the soldiers were paid for the first time receiving pay for 18 days of service.
 A second detachment of men was sent to Ft.
 Knox the second week of March.
 Another detachment of men was sent to mechanics school and gunnery school at Ft.
 Knox the last week in March.
 At one point, there were more members of the battalion at Ft.
 Knox than at Ft.
 Lewis.
 On March 10, the company took a 3-mile hike with backpacks.
 When they returned they had to pitch their tents and there was an inspection.
 They took an 8-mile road march through the fir trees on March 14.
 The next day they had a field inspection.
 The battalion at one point had more men at Ft.
 Knox than at Ft.
 Lewis, so they were given the job of garbage collection and distributing coal to buildings for the coal-fired furnaces.

 It was also in March that the company lost its commanding officer and one of its lieutenants.
 Captain F. E. Heple was relieved of command.
 1st Lt.
 Fred Moffitt assumed command of the company.
 Heple was sent back to Salinas and scheduled for a medical examination at Ft.
 Miley Hospital in San Francisco.
 The same was true for the lieutenant.
 Nothing is known about how this came about, but it is known that both men were under medical treatment in May 1941.
 It is also known that neither man rejoined the company.